logicly-au/pmhc-mds-user-documentation/doc/upload.rst

 When an upload has been completed, irregardless of whether it validated successfully or not, the upload will be added to the table.

-The 'Status of Previous Uploads' table refreshes once files finish the validation process.
+The **Status of Previous Uploads** table refreshes once files finish the validation process.
 Types of status results are:

   * **accept** - the file is currently going through the validation process
   * **complete** - the file has successfully passed the validation process